MattiSG/Watai/README.md

 Watai runs as a [Node.js](http://nodejs.org) module.
 You will therefore need the Node runtime (>=0.6.8 <0.11) and package manager (NPM).

+If you’re under OSX and have [Homebrew](http://mxcl.github.com/homebrew/):

+	brew install node

-[Download](http://nodejs.org/download) the Node+NPM package for your environment if you don't already have it.
+Otherwise, [download](http://nodejs.org/download) the Node+NPM package for your environment if you don't already have it.

 #### Selenium Server ####